bowline90/RemoteCodeUploadGLPI/README.md

 - *\<URL\>*: URL endpoint.

 ## How it works
 GLPI software allows to upload file and than check if the file is valid or not.
-We use a 'Race Condition Vulnerability' in order to execute the file BEFORE the software delete the file.
+We use a 'Race Condition Vulnerability' in order to execute the file BEFORE the software deletes the file.

 For a better explaination follow the link in 'Reference' section.